 The annual performance and related compensation, including any bonus, of WECC's CEO shall be determined by the Board.
-The Board may seek input from the Human Resources and Compensation Committee to assist the Board in making these determinations. .
+The Board may seek input from the Human Resources and Compensation Committee to assist the Board in making these determinations.
 In its deliberations, the Board shall make use of market data as it deems appropriate.
-The Board chair will communicate the Board's assessment to the CEO.
+The Board chair and HRCC chair or another Board member will communicate the Board's assessment to the CEO.